We are wild about willow!

 What a thrill it is for us to be able to grow, harvest, dry, grade and soak our own willow and then use it to create beautiful crafts!

-We have participated in some exciting projects over the past few years...A huge installation at the Jardin Botanique in Montreal with international landscape artist Patrick Dougherty, some living willow school playgrounds, classes with English, Welsh and Danish basket makers, guest instructors here at our farm and soon to be released a feature article in Le Lien Cretif by Bernard Bertrand.
-You can see some of these on our Facebook page and on our new web site LIVINGWILLOW.CA.
+We have participated in some exciting projects over the past few years...A huge installation at the Jardin Botanique in Montreal with international landscape artist Patrick Dougherty, some living willow school playgrounds, classes with English, Welsh and Danish basket makers, guest instructors here at our farm and soon to be released a feature article in Le Lien Creatif by Bernard Bertrand.
+You can see some of these events and more on our Facebook page and on our other web site LIVINGWILLOW.CA.